EduardoTavaresP/MediaManagerDemo/README.md

 ## Assets

-### Asset Directory Structure
+### /assets Directory

-Files are served from the /assets directory.
+All files are served from the /assets directory.

+#### Assets Directory Structure

 The assets directory is based upon the suggestion in http://backbonetutorials.com/organizing-backbone-using-modules/.
 It has the following structure:

     |- fonts
     |